Temp Mail Logo

 DMARC Analyzer

-Free DMARC record checker and inspector -- instantly look up any domain's DMARC DNS record, analyze every tag, assess policy strength, and get actionable configuration advice.
+Free DMARC record checker and inspector.
+Instantly look up any domain's DMARC DNS record, analyze every tag, assess policy strength, and get actionable configuration advice.

 ✓ Full tag-by-tag parsing✓ Policy strength analysis✓ Report URI validation✓ Alignment mode detection✓ No signup